-The spline nodes of the red-sequence model (red points) are then fitted to the colors in redshift bins.
-Outliers are iteratively clipped.
-We choose a small node spacing of $\Delta z_{\rm spec}=0.05$ for the $grz$ and $griz$ filter band combinations to capture high-frequency color variations.
-If not well fitted, systematic residuals lead to a higher local redshift bias (see Section \ref{sec:redshift_bias}), which in turn leads to local clumping of the cluster number densities (see Figure \ref{fig:cludens}).
-A larger node spacing of $\Delta z_{\rm spec}=0.10$ is applied for the $grizw1$ and $grzw1$ filter band combinations.
-This is better suited for the red-sequence model calibration for the high-redshift ($z_\lambda>0.8$) \eromapper runs because the number of training galaxies becomes low.
+The spline nodes of the red-sequence model (red points) were then fitted to the colors in redshift bins.
+Outliers were iteratively clipped.
+We chose a small node spacing of $\Delta z_{\rm spec}=0.05$ for the $grz$ and $griz$ filter band combinations to capture high-frequency color variations.
+If not fitted well, systematic residuals lead to a higher local redshift bias (see Section \ref{sec:redshift_bias}), which in turn leads to local clumping of the cluster number densities (see Figure \ref{fig:cludens}).
+A larger node spacing of $\Delta z_{\rm spec}=0.10$ was applied for the $grizw1$ and $grzw1$ filter band combinations.
+This was better suited for the red-sequence model calibration for the high-redshift ($z_\lambda>0.8$) \eromapper runs because the number of training galaxies became low.

 The minimum redshift of the model is $z_{\rm spec}=0.05$.
 The maximum redshift is $z_{\rm spec}=0.9$ for the $grz$ and $griz$ filter band combinations and $z_{\rm spec}=1.2$ for the $grzw1$ and $grizw1$ combinations.
 Including the near-infrared $w1$ band helps to constrain better cluster redshifts at $z>0.8$ because the $z-w1$ colors have a non-negligible slope.
-However, it not necessarily helps for low$-z$ cluster redshifts because of the relatively large scatter of the $z-w1$ colors.
-For this reason and the more uncertain photometry in the $w1$ band (see Section \ref{subsec:data_legacy}), we do exclude it for the low$-z$ \eromapper runs.
+However, it does not necessarily help for low$-z$ cluster redshifts because of the relatively large scatter of the $z-w1$ colors.
+For this reason and the more uncertain photometry in the $w1$ band (see Section \ref{subsec:data_legacy}), we did exclude it for the low$-z$ \eromapper runs.

-As mentioned previously, photometric redshifts are calculated by comparing the galaxy colors to the red-sequence model.
-Thereby, all filter bands are taken into account at all redshifts.
+As mentioned previously, photometric redshifts were calculated by comparing the galaxy colors to the red-sequence model.
+Thereby, all filter bands were taken into account at all redshifts.
 Figure \ref{fig:redseq} confirms that different filter bands are suited better or worse to constrain specific redshift intervals.
 The higher the slope of the color--redshift relation, the better the color constrains the redshift.
-Hence, each color is weighted by the local slope of its color--redshift relation.
+Hence, each color was weighted by the local slope of its color--redshift relation.

-\section{Details about the Spectroscopic Galaxy Redshift Compilation}
+\section{Details about the spectroscopic galaxy redshift compilation}

-The sources, number of entries, and query commands are listed for the spectroscopic galaxy redshift compilation in Table \ref{tab:speczpost}.
-The distribution of all redshifts is shown in Figure \ref{fig:speczcomp_histo}.